 The Process of Repairing Clapboard Siding

 Clapboard is a form of the wooden siding of a building in the form of horizontal boards often overlapping each other.
 In some areas, clapboards were traditionally left as raw wood, relying upon air circulation and the use of semi-hardwoods so that the boards are kept from rotting.
 However, the boards eventually go grey as the tannins are washed out from the wood.
-The step by step guide provides more details on how to repair the clapboard siding in Calgary.
+The step-by-step guide provides more details on how to repair the clapboard siding in Calgary.

 Step 1: Pull loose nails from clapboard siding

-Loose nails may appear on the siding due to termite infestation or after the siding is eaten away by rodents.
+Loose nails may appear on the siding due to termite infestation or after the clapboard siding is eaten away by rodents.
 Sometimes just as a result of moisture-induced rot.
 The loose nails may be hand-pulled easily and removed.

 Rancid siding can also be removed at this stage.
 Be sure to remove all rotted clapboards and make sure that only the layers are removed.

 Step 2: Tap a flat bar from under the siding to loosen nails

 If there are nails that are still tightly fixed on the strong siding boards, tapping with a bar may help to loosen them.
 You could also use a hammer to tap them gently until they become loose and easy to remove.
 Once they are loose, you can use a claw hammer to pull them out of the siding.

 Step 3: Snoop the remaining pieces of old clapboard out from behind the curse above

 Make sure all the affected siding boards are removed so that proper replacement is done.

 Any vertical caulk joints existing between the end boards and siding should be removed using an edge such as the knife or a sharp chisel.